Why Do Insurance Companies Want To Settle Quickly?

 7. To Look Helpful While Protecting Themselves

 A quick settlement offer can seem like the insurance adjuster is being supportive and responsive.
-They may sound friendly, concerned, or eager to help you “move forward.”
+They may sound friendly, concerned or eager to help you “move forward.”
 But that approach is simply a part of their strategy.

-The friendly tone helps build trust so you’ll accept what they’re offering without questioning it.
+The friendly tone helps build trust so that you’ll accept what they’re offering without questioning it.
 Behind the scenes, their goal is still the same: to save money.
 True help comes from a personal injury lawyer who knows how to challenge low offers and protect your rights.
 It’s a lawyer’s job to put your interests first.

 Don’t Let Insurance Companies Pressure You To Settle Quickly